Barcelineta

 Features of Barceloneta

 The convenient location of the area contributed to the construction of ship repair and metallurgical enterprises in the 19th century.
 One of the first railway lines in Spain was built here.
-From the middle of the twentieth century. industrial enterprises were moved outside the city.
+Since the middle of the twentieth century, industrial enterprises have been moved outside the city.
 Beaches were built in the area and the tourism business began to develop successfully.

-An interesting fact - until 1992 there were no official beaches in Barcelona.
-By the beginning of the Olympic Games, Barceloneta was renovated, several wonderful beaches and a promenade, alleys and walking paths were equipped.
+An interesting fact is that there were no official beaches in Barcelona until 1992.
+By the beginning of the Olympic Games, Barceloneta was improved, equipped with several wonderful beaches and a promenade, alleys and walking paths.

-Barceloneta Beach is an excellent place for lovers of active recreation - surfing, yachts.
+Barceloneta Beach is a great place for outdoor enthusiasts - surfing, yachts.
 Massage therapists offer their services right on the beach, and numerous cafes and eateries will not leave anyone hungry.
 The beach is very popular not only because of the usual sea activities, clear water and white sand.
-An extraordinary sculpture by the architect R. Horn, which is popularly called “cubes,” is installed here.
+There is an extraordinary sculpture by architect R. Horn, which is popularly called "cubes".
 It consists of cubes with windows, placed at random on top of each other.

-Between Barceloneta and the new port there is another original sculpture - a giant copper fish by F. Gehry, shimmering in the sun with all the colors of the rainbow.
-Barceloneta consists of a labyrinth of colorful narrow streets and is filled with numerous restaurants serving Mediterranean and seafood cuisine.
+There is another original sculpture between Barceloneta and the new port, a giant copper fish by F. Geri, shimmering in the sun with all the colors of the rainbow.
+Barceloneta consists of a maze of colorful narrow streets and is filled with numerous restaurants serving Mediterranean and seafood cuisine.

-It's easy to take the cable car up Montjuïc Hill from here.
-The stop is the tower of St. Sebastian.
-It is made of metal according to the design of the architect K. Buigas.
-At an altitude of 86 m it houses a cozy restaurant.
-Visitors to which have an excellent opportunity to admire the picturesque views from a bird's eye view.
+It is easy to climb Montjuic Hill by cable car from here.
+The stop is the St. Peter's Tower.
+Sebastian.
+It is made of metal according to the design of architect K. Bouigas.
+At an altitude of 86 m, it houses a cozy restaurant.
+Visitors of which have an excellent opportunity to admire the picturesque views from a bird's-eye view.

 Additional information

-The Historical Museum of Catalonia is located in the building of a former port warehouse.
+The Historical Museum of Catalonia is located in the building of the former port warehouse.
 It has been hosting thematic historical exhibitions since 1880, and even has interactive exhibits.

-In the most expensive and popular restaurant, Can Majo, which offers dozens of types of seafood dishes, you need to reserve a table in advance.
+In the most expensive and popular restaurant Can Majo, offering dozens of seafood dishes, you need to book a table in advance.
 Despite the high prices, it is always crowded.
 The best cuttlefish ink risotto in the world is prepared here!

-In one of the most beautiful squares of Barceloneta stands the unique Church of Sant Miguel, made in the Baroque architectural style.
+On one of the most beautiful squares of Barceloneta stands the unique church of Sant Miguel, made in the Baroque architectural style.
 It was built in 1753, when the quarter was being built up.
-In 1863, it was restored and significantly increased in size so that it could accommodate the increased number of parishioners.
+In 1863, it was restored and its size was significantly increased so that it could accommodate the increased number of parishioners.

-The Barceloneta quarter is not particularly luxurious, like other areas of Barcelona.
-It attracts with its numerous restaurants and cafes with traditional and seafood cuisine, magnificent beaches, including nudist ones, and a friendly atmosphere of communication.
+The Barceloneta quarter is not particularly luxurious like other areas of Barcelona.
+It attracts with its numerous restaurants and cafes with traditional and seafood cuisine, magnificent beaches, among which there are nudist ones, and a friendly atmosphere of communication.

 Barcelineta Barcelineta Barcelineta Barcelineta Barcelineta Barcelineta